Islam in China: Islamic architecture in China

-In Chinese, a mosque is called qīngzhēn sì (清真寺) or "pure truth temple."
-The Huaisheng Mosque and Great Mosque of Xi'an (first established during the Tang era) and the Great Southern Mosque in Jinan, whose current buildings date from the Ming Dynasty, do not replicate many of the features often associated with traditional mosques.
+In Chinese, a mosque is called qīngzhēn sì (清真寺) or "pure truth temple".
+The Huaisheng Mosque and Great Mosque of Xi'an (first established during the Tang era) and the Great Southern Mosque in Jinan, whose current buildings date from the Ming dynasty, do not replicate many of the features often associated with traditional mosques.
 Instead, they follow traditional Chinese architecture.
 Mosques in western China incorporate more of the elements seen in mosques in other parts of the world.
 Western Chinese mosques were more likely to incorporate minarets and domes while eastern Chinese mosques were more likely to look like pagodas.

 An important feature in Chinese architecture is its emphasis on symmetry, which connotes a sense of grandeur; this applies to everything from palaces to mosques.
 One notable exception is in the design of gardens, which tends to be as asymmetrical as possible.
 Like Chinese scroll paintings, the principle underlying the garden's composition is to create enduring flow; to let the patron wander and enjoy the garden without prescription, as in nature herself.
+The Qingjing Mosque was built in 1009.

 On the foothills of Mount Lingshan are the tombs of two of the four companions that Muhammad sent eastwards to preach Islam.
-Known as the "Holy Tombs," they house the companions Sa-Ke-Zu and Wu-Ko-Shun—their Chinese names, of course.
+Known as the "Holy Tombs", they house the companions Sa-Ke-Zu and Wu-Ko-Shun—their Chinese names, of course.
 The other two companions went to Guangzhou and Yangzhou.

 As in all regions the Chinese Islamic architecture reflects the local architecture resembling temples in its style.
 However, in western China the mosques resemble those of the middle east, with tall, slender minarets, curvy arches and dome shaped roofs.
 In northwest China where the Chinese Hui have built their mosques, there is a combination of east and west.
 The mosques have flared Chinese-style roofs set in walled courtyards entered through archways with miniature domes and minarets.
-The first mosque was the Great Mosque of Xian or the Xian Mosque, which was created in the Tang Dynasty in the 7th century.
+The first mosque was the Great Mosque of Xian or the Xian Mosque, which was created in the Tang dynasty in the 7th century.
 In July 2019, Indonesian Islamic scholar Said Aqil Siradj said that Chinese authorities including those in Xinjiang were building and repairing mosques along with creating hundreds of halal restaurants.

 Ningxia officials notified on 3 August 2018 that the Weizhou Grand Mosque will be forcibly demolished on Friday because it had not received the proper permits before construction.
 Officials in the town were saying the mosque had not been given proper building permits, because it is built in a Middle Eastern style and include numerous domes and minarets.
 The residents of Weizhou alarmed each other by social media and finally stopped the mosque destruction by public demonstrations.
 According to a September 2020 report by the Australian Strategic Policy Institute, since 2017, Chinese authorities have destroyed or damaged 16,000 mosques in Xinjiang – 65% of the region's total.